benymaxparsa/benymaxparsa/README.md

 <p h2 align="center">

 Greetings, I am Parsa.
-As an undergrad, I am in my senior year majoring in Computer Engineering.
+It is my senior year as an undergraduate studying Computer Engineering.

 ● Four years of programming experience
 ● Two years of experience working as a game developer in the indie game industry.
 ● Around one and a half years of experience as a teaching assistant for five courses, including Introduction to Information Retrieval & Web Search, Design and Analysis of Algorithms, Data Structures, Operating Systems, Discrete Mathematics
 ● Around one year of research experience in Community Detection algorithms, I also have dealt with fields relating to algorithm design, graph theory, and randomized algorithms.

 My main area of research interest is theoretical computer science.
-To be precise, in fields such as Algorithm Design, Data Structures, Game Theory, Graph Theory, Data Science, and most subcategories in the algorithms field.
+To be precise, in fields such as Design & Analysis of Algorithms, Data Structures, Game Theory, Graph Theory, Data Mining, Machine Learning, Deep Learning, and most subcategories in the algorithms field.
 I am eager to continue researching these areas, pursue a Ph.D. in Computer Science, and probably work in academia.

  <br />